Global shares start week on back foot as COVID-19 cases spike

 Brent futures fell 0.3% to $75.97 a barrel, while U.S. crude fell 0.15% to $73.93.

-The Dow (.DJI) climbed 0.7% while the tech-heavy Nasdaq (.IXIC) slipped 0.06% after holding near the previous session's record high.
+The Dow climbed 0.7% while the tech-heavy Nasdaq slipped 0.06% after holding near the previous session’s record high.

 Later in the week, a closely watched U.S. jobs report will be released for June which could point to strong labour demand.